pranjalsrajput/Video_Annotator_YoloV3/README.md

  *Figure 2: Window 2*

-6. In the end, the annotateed images will be saved in the `output` folder.
+6. In the end, the annotateed images will be saved in the `output` folder and a `.csv` file will be saved containing the bounding box and label values.

 ## References
 Above repo is retrieved from